agentmorris/camera-trap-ml-survey/README.md

 > <http://lila.science>

-LILA BC (Labeled Information Library of Alexandria: Biology and Conservation) is the only large repository of openly available camera trap images that I&rsquo;m aware of.
+LILA BC (Labeled Information Library of Alexandria: Biology and Conservation) is the only large repository of openly available camera trap images that I'm aware of.
 It currently contains over 20M images spread over ~30 data sets, a bit more than half of which are <a href="https://lila.science/category/camera-traps/">camera trap data</a>.
 (Full disclosure: I maintain LILA, so my claim that it's the only repository of its kind is likely quite biased.
 YMMV.)

 ## Wildlife Insights